versly/wsdoc/README.md

        }

   will result in the prefixing of endpoints with "/mount/api/v1/myservice".

+* Set Output Format

+  Output can be generated in either HTML or RAML format.
+The default format is HTML, however either may be specified using the command-line option --format.
+For example:

+        java org.versly.rest.wsdoc.RestDocAssembler --format raml --out snow-report.raml *.war

+  or

+        java org.versly.rest.wsdoc.RestDocAssembler --format html --out snow-report.html *.war

 * Controlling Publication Scope

   Publication scoping may be asserted using the @DocumentationScope annotation.
 This annotation supports user defined